-The study found that the MCT group had significantly higher fat loss, a larger reduction in body weight, and that their free fat mass (muscle) was better spared during the diet.
+The study found that the MCT group had a significantly higher fat loss, a larger reduction in body weight and that their free fat mass (muscle) was better spared during the diet.
 This was attributed to a larger increase in ketone bodies as the body entered ketosis.

 The researchers concluded that further research was needed on the “protein-sparing and appetite-suppressing effects of MCT supplementation”.
 Further studies have as-yet failed to find a significant appetite-suppressing effect of MCT supplementation.

 9. MCT supplementation (or coconut oil) could be more effective during a ketogenic diet.
 As we saw in the previous study, the researchers attributed the weight loss to the raised ketone bodies in the blood.
 Raising the ketone blood levels is the goal of anyone participating in a ketogenic diet.
 If you’re looking at speeding up the process of entering ketosis, adding coconut oil to your diet could be very beneficial.

 As you can see there are quite a few benefits attributed to coconut oil and medium-chain triglycerides in general.
 More studies on humans are needed, but the research to date appears promising.

 Ketogenic diet practitioners all rave about coconut oil and its ability to help you enter ketosis easily, plus the many other supposed benefits.
 It appears that if you were to use ketosis for short term fat loss, the brief increase in metabolism that coconut oil displayed in the 1999 study might be beneficial.